data-dot-all/dataall/pages/architecture.md

 Teams that will support us in the granting/revoking of data access.

 Users request access on behalf of an environment and team, then a member of the Stewards teams can either accept or deny the request.
-Dataset items can be shared with other environments and teams, i.e. an another account and an IAM role, federated through corporate IdP.
+Dataset items can be shared with other environments and teams.
+This effectively means that we perform cross-account data sharing to a chosen IAM role.

 **Note**: Once the share request is accepted and processed, the specified Team members get access to the requested items.
 That means that data is granted for a Team, not for a user.